 1.2.3.
 Monitoring performance of the Contract by both RMIT and the other party(ies) to the Contract; and

 1.2.4.
 Management of Contract renewal, termination or expiry and dispute resolution (including breaches).

 1.3.
 Appointment of a Contract Manager must follow the Contract management policy process.

 2.1.
 All RMIT contracts must be in writing.

 2.2.
 A financial assessment of the contractual party must be conducted prior to entering into negotiations process in accordance with applicable due diligence and/or financial assessment processes.

 2.3.
 The Contract Manager must seek guidance and assistance from the appropriate Responsible Area, where appropriate, as listed below:

 2.3.2.
 Procurement (only for acquisitions of goods or services by RMIT); and

 2.3.3.
 Financial Services

 3.1.
-Only staff with the requisite authority under the Delegations policy may sign and execute Contracts on behalf of RMIT.
+Only staff with the requisite authority under the Delegations of Authority may sign and execute Contracts on behalf of RMIT.